jpdebaere/Pascal-3/README.md

 # Pascal
-A written in Pascal to calculate the area under the curve using the Midpoint Rule of Integration
+A program written in Pascal to calculate the area under the curve using the Midpoint Rule of Integration